-During 2021 we secured \$471 Bn pesos to completely serve our cash flow needs.
-These sources included the refinancing of 100% of the notes under the ECP Program in April and September for a total of \$281 Bn pesos, the issuance of the first tranche of the domestic guaranteed bonds for almost \$53 Bn pesos, a new \$37 Bn pesos working capital line with JP Morgan Bank in Colombia and a new structured financing for credit card origination through a mutual fund with BTG Pactual for \$100 Bn pesos.
+During 2021 we secured \$588 Bn pesos to completely serve our cash flow needs.
+These sources included the refinancing of 100% of the notes under the ECP Program in April and September for a total of \$281 Bn pesos, the issuance of the first tranche of the domestic guaranteed bonds for almost \$53 Bn pesos, a new \$37 Bn pesos working capital line with JP Morgan Bank in Colombia and payroll loan portfolio sales for \$217 Bn pesos.

-For 2022 we have been developing several new sources of funding for an aggregate amount of about \$1.7 trillion pesos.
-These new sources of funding will allow us to pay off 100% of the US\$164 million amortization of the 9.75% coupon bonds due July 2022 without accessing the international capital markets.
-As seen in this slide, we will substitute debt in the international capital markets due next year for secured term-loans and debt issuances in the domestic capital market.
+For 2022 we have been developing several new sources of funding for an aggregate amount of about \$2.2 trillion pesos.
+These new sources of funding will allow us to pay off 100% of the US\$164 million amortization of the 9.75% coupon bonds due July 2022 without accessing the international capital markets and finance loan portfolio growth.
+As seen in this slide, we will substitute debt in the international capital markets for secured term-loans and debt issuances in the domestic capital market.

-Moreover, we have secured \$408 Bn pesos for our 2022 cash flow needs.
+Moreover, we have secured \$428 Bn pesos for our 2022 cash flow needs.
 In September 2021 we renewed and increased the principal amount of a short-term overdraft facility backed by payroll loans for \$38 Bn pesos.
-We are closing a new committed payroll loans backed facility with Citibank Colombia for \$290 Bn pesos, as previously explained.
-We are also closing two new payroll loan backed facilities with local financial institutions for an aggregate amount of \$80 Bn pesos.
+In January 2022 closed a new committed payroll loans backed facility with Citibank Colombia for \$290 Bn pesos, and two new payroll loan and credit card loan backed facility with local financial institutions for an aggregate amount of \$100 Bn pesos.
 And finally, we extended the revolving period of the \$310 Bn pesos local syndicated loan for payroll loan origination up to the end of 2022.

-As seen in the slide, we are working towards closing additional secured term-loans for a total of \$920 Bn pesos and completing additional transactions in the domestic capital markets and under the ECP Program for about \$448 Bn pesos.
+As seen in the slide, we are working towards closing additional secured term-loans for a total of \$1.1 trillion pesos and completing additional transactions in the domestic capital markets and under the ECP Program for about \$448 Bn pesos.
+One of the loan facilities under development for up to US\$100 million involves one of our shareholders, Gramercy, as an anchor investor.
+This facility will suffice the cash flow needs for this year, including the amortization of the 2022 bonds in July.
+We expect to close this facility by the end of April 2022.